 Besides a nutritious diet and regular exercise, adequate sleep is considered one of the three major physical necessities of overall good health.
 Having a chronic illness, such as bipolar disorder, makes good overall health especially important.

-Getting the right amount of sleep is one of the biggest challenges that people with bipolar disorder face.
-Manic people can go on little or no sleep for lengthy periods.
-People in the grips of bipolar depression might have trouble getting either too much sleep or none at all.
+Getting the right amount of sleep is one of the biggest challenges that people with bipolar disorder may face.
+Persons experiencing the manic or hypomanic phase of the illness can go on little or no sleep for lengthy periods.
+People experiencing bipolar depression might have trouble getting either too much sleep or none at all.

-Going without sleep, either intentionally or accidentally, can even kick someone into a manic episode.
+Going without sleep, either intentionally or accidentally, can even increase the risk of developing a manic or hypomanic episode.
 Figuring out how to get the right amount of sleep can be a big part of managing bipolar disorder.